Great for Beginner Instructors

-As I said, this is a high-end platform that may not be used the most by online entrepreneurs, but it is nonetheless a great online course platform for company’s who requires an everchanging curriculum.
+As I said, this is a high-end platform that may not be used the most by online entrepreneurs, but it is nonetheless a great online course platform for companies that requires an ever-changing curriculum.

 You can get a full demo on their website if this sounds like the right platform for your business.
 Their actual pricing is dependent on the requirements and needs of your business.
 It can range from $200 per month to $800+ per month.

 WizIQ is an online course platform known for its virtual classrooms and interactive online classes.
-Businesses and tutors alike have praise for this platform on our list.
+Businesses and tutors alike have praised this platform on our list.

 The WizIQ course builder lets you customize your classroom environment, upload your course content, create assessments and tests, and more.